wolfvictorOSI/Edge-Data-Store-Docs/V1/Edge_Data_Store.md

 # Edge Data Store

-Edge Data Store (EDS) is a lightweight data collection and storage application designed to capture operational data at the edge of networks in remote locations that may not be continuously connected.
-EDS provides egress functionality to send data to a PI System or to OSIsoft Cloud Services (OCS) for long-term historical storage and analysis.
-While not a replacement for a PI System, EDS augments the PI System by providing historical data access in situations where deploying a full PI System is impractical.
+Edge Data Store (EDS) is a lightweight application designed to capture and store operational data at the edge of networks in remote locations that may not be continuously connected.
+EDS augments the PI System by providing historical data access in situations where deploying a full PI System is impractical.
+Once data is collected, it is stored locally until it can be sent to a PI System or OSIsoft Cloud Services (OCS) for long-term storage and analysis.

 EDS provides the following capabilities: